Samsung Notebook

-Samsung Notebook (stylized as SΛMSUNG Notebook), formerly known as Samsung Sens (삼성 센스) and also marketed as Samsung Notebook Series (2011–2013), is a line of portable computers produced by Samsung Electronics.
+Samsung Notebook (stylized as SΛMSUNG Notebook), formerly known as Samsung Sens (삼성 센스) and also marketed as Samsung Notebook Series (2011–2013), is a discontinued line of consumer-oriented portable computers produced by Samsung Electronics.
 The Sens line was first launched in 1995 and lasted until 2013, exported overseas without the Sens branding, and replaced by Samsung Ativ.
 Ativ itself was also dropped in favor of Samsung Notebook.
 As of 2020, Samsung Notebook co-exists with the company's Galaxy Book line of laptops but is facing transition.